phoenixGeek/sales_transaction_react_node/README.md

-Thsi repo is used for inserting 25% sales tax on all transactions!!!!!!!!!!!!!!!!!!
+This repo is used for inserting 25% sales tax on all transactions!!!!!!!!!!!!!!!!!!